troyev/terraform-example/README.md

 https://learn.hashicorp.com/terraform/kubernetes/provision-eks-cluster
 https://learn.hashicorp.com/terraform/kubernetes/deploy-nginx-kubernetes

-It needs a little manual intervention, but hopefully can be streamlined in the future.
+Deploying a mixed cluster requires a little manual intervention, but hopefully can be streamlined in the future.

 packages you need from chocolatey: